Boku Casinos & Slot Sites

 To be able to use Boku as a payment method is not simply down to whether or not the bingo site accepts it.
 Your phone also has to be on a network that has partnered with Boku and although they do have a deal with all the major UK network operators, there are some resellers such as Tesco Mobile and giffgaff where there have reportedly been issues.

 If you CAN use Boku, the process itself is very simple.
-After choosing the amount to deposit and selecting "Pay by mobile" in the cashier area of the bingo site, the Boku payment screen appears - and all you have to do is confirm the amount and enter your phone number.
+After choosing the amount to deposit and selecting “Pay by mobile” in the cashier area of the bingo site (and note that you don’t have to be accessing this from your phone, it can be from any device) the Boku payment screen appears – and all you have to do is confirm the amount and enter your phone number.
 A text message will then be sent to your phone and in order to validate the payment you must reply to it.
 A further text confirms the payment has gone through (or notifies any problem).
 This process has many advantages:

 Advantages of Boku